omkenge/incubator-xtable/rfc/rfc-2/2 - Deletion Info Conversion.md

 **Changes in `DeltaConversionSource`**
 As described above, the delta commit logs adds data file entries in commit log each time delete vectors are updated.
 This needs special handling in the delta source, to avoid duplication of data file actions.

+**New class `IcebergDeleteVectorConverter`**

+The purpose of this class is to convert internal deletion vectors to Iceberg positional delete files.
+The class will contain methods matching other Iceberg converters, for instance `toIceberg`.
+However, similar to unique handling of deletion vectors in `DeltaActionsConverter`, this class will have a unique implementation.
+This class will generate data files for deletion vectors, which will be added to the target table.
+The cost of conversion of deletion vectors is proportional to the number of records deleted, and not the size of metadata or number of files.

+Iceberg is quite
+flexible when it comes to location of data and metadata files.
+Since deletion vectors are data files, colocating them with metadata files could be confusing.
+Typically, deletion files are stored in partition specific directories, in the data directory of a table.
+However, it seems cleaner to keep all XTable generated data files in a separate directory, which will be configurable.
+The default location for deletion vectors will be `deletion-vectors` directory in the base directory of the table.

+**Modifications in `IcebergDataFileUpdatesSync` and `IcebergConversionTarget`** Finally, existing classes that handle Iceberg data files and sync operations will be updated to handle deletion vectors.
+Most changes are straightforward and inline with existing logic.
+However, as described earlier, new deletion vectors are added to a separate manifest file in Iceberg.
+This requires invoking a separate transaction operation specific to row level operations.
+The row level operation is initiated only if there are new deletion vectors in the `FilesaAdded`.

 ## Rollout/Adoption Plan